- What is mental health?

 Are you wondering how to start new friendships with other guys?
 Thankfully, starting a new bromance is easier than you might think.
 Check out this post on Bromancing 101.

 When it comes to exercise, you can start small.
-Like go for a walk around your neighbourhood, or go play with your kids outside.
+Go for a walk around your neighbourhood, or go play with your kids outside.
 Keep it simple!
 You can build up to bigger workouts by simply getting more active and moving your body.

 Get a pet